-The six major icy satellites of Saturn have been known for many years through astronomical observations, although the Voyager encounters dramatically increased our knowledge of these bodies.
+The six major icy satellites of Saturn have been known for many years through astronomical observations, although the Voyager and Cassini encounters dramatically increased our knowledge of these bodies.
 All are composed of water ice with various amounts of silicate rock, and all have nearly circular orbits near the equatorial plane of Saturn.

 Unlike Mimas, the surface of Enceladus reveals a long and complex history.
 Highly cratered ancient areas exist, but are separated by curved grooves and younger, uncratered surfaces.
 Because of the moon's ice composition, it is doubtful that internal radioactive heating melted the crust.
 Instead, gravitational stresses from the moon Dione may heat the interior.

 Internal cooling of Tethys and impact cratering have created an appearance similar to Mimas.
 However, the surface is crossed by a large trench system that extends across three quarters of the circumference of the moon.